julian-khan/responsive-restaurant-website/README.md

 If I were to repeat this project or modify its design, I would encapsulate the data used in the .js script files into classes.
 This would provide the benefits of object-oriented design and object-oriented programming such as encapsulation, inheritance and polymorphism.
 I would also add a back end using a technology such as Firebase to receive and process booking requests and online orders.

 Although this project can be improved, it demonstrates the application of what I have learned in my Master of Information Technology degree to date and the independent learning that I have undertaken by completing The Odin Project and reading the Mozilla MDN documentation.

-Please let me know if you have any feedback.
-I would appreciate input on how I can improve my software engineering skills.

-Yours faithfully

-Julian